the retail businesses in France. Same-store sales growth was 1.3% and organic growth was 1.2%, with all formats contributing to the increase.

 In September 2018, Rallye signed a credit facility for an amount of €500 million, increasing the liquidity position to over €2.2 billion.

 99% of the holders of 2020 exchangeable bonds exercised their put options, representing a par value of €370 million.

 As at 31 December 2018, Rallye’s financial covenants were met with ample headroom.
 The consolidated EBITDA to consolidated cost of net debt ratio amounted to 4.14x (vs. a covenant at 2.75x), and Rallye’s standalone shareholders’ equity was €1,788 million (vs. a covenant at €1,200 million).

-Rallye reiterates its strategy to maximise its assets’ value and confirms the strength of its financial structure, especially by maintaining positive recurring cash flow.
+Rallye reiterates its strategy to maximize its assets’ value and confirms the strength of its financial structure.

 Further to the Board of Directors’ decision of 13 March 2019, at the Shareholders’ Meeting to be held on 15 May 2019 the Company will ask shareholders to approve a dividend of €1.00 per share, unchanged from 2017, to be paid on 22 May 2019.

 (3) Online sales under the banners and Cdiscount’s GMV.